Fred Grace: Death

 The Test match ended with an England victory on Wednesday, 8 September.
-Grace went to Stroud for a USEE "odds" match played 9 to 11 September.
+Grace went to Stroud for a USEE "odds" match played on 9 to 11 September.
 It was his last cricket match.
 He had caught a cold during the Test match which was made worse by being soaked twice during showers at Stroud.
 He returned home to Downend to try and recuperate but still had the cold on Tuesday, 14 September, when he travelled by train to Basingstoke as he was due to play in a benefit match at Winchester the following day.
 He took a room at the Red Lion Hotel in Basingstoke.
 He could not play in the benefit match because his condition had worsened and he became bed-ridden at the hotel where a doctor diagnosed a problem with his right lung.
 Grace's brother Henry and his cousin Walter Gilbert came to see him, Gilbert remaining with him throughout his illness.
 There were conflicting reports by telegram about his condition until the morning of Wednesday, 22 September, when he suddenly deteriorated and became critical.
 Several family members, including WG, set off for Basingstoke but Grace died at 13:15 that day.
 WG and Henry were told while awaiting a train at Bradford-on-Avon railway station.

 The cause of death, though given as "congestion of the lungs", was pneumonia.
 Grace was buried in the cemetery at Downend and an estimated 3,000 people followed his coffin.
 The Australians wore black armbands during their last match which began on the day of the funeral.
 The Times wrote: "His manly and straightforward conduct and genial manners won him not only popularity, but the esteem of hosts and friends".

 It has been alleged that Grace's illness developed "after sleeping in a damp hotel bed".
 Gilbert, who stayed at the hotel for several days, later wrote to The Daily Telegraph: "It having come to my knowledge there is a rumour abroad that Mr. G. F. Grace's fatal illness was caused by sleeping in a damp bed at the Red Lion Hotel, Basingstoke, I beg to contradict it.
 He had a bad cold before he left home, and on my arrival at Basingstoke he told me that he had received another chill whilst waiting at Reading Station.
 By inserting this you will greatly oblige me, and also do justice to the members of a family whose attention and kindness to my cousin all through his illness could not have been surpassed had he been at home".
 The "damp bed" story is refuted by evidence to the contrary, as described above, because Grace's illness began with the cold he caught during the match at The Oval and he was already ill when he arrived in Basingstoke.